-- (a) If apprenticeship training is interrupted due to layoff for a period equal or greater to the period of time completed by such employee as an apprentice, unless otherwise determined by the Joint Apprenticeship Committee, the apprentice will be removed from the Apprenticeship Plan and be returned to the classification held prior to commencement of apprenticeship and placed in an available opening or displace another employee in a department, if applicable, pursuant to the seniority provisions of the collective agreement. - (b) If it is necessary to reduce the number of apprentices within a specific skilled trade classification, reductions shall be made on the basis of the respective commencement dates of each apprentice and will be undertaken in the reverse order of commencement dates so that the required ratio of apprentices to journeypersons is maintained. - (c) In the event an apprentice is laid off prior to the completion of his/her training in a trade as a result of a change in requirements for apprentices or because of the application of the ratio of apprentices to journeypersons, he/she may, having due regard to his/her seniority, be employed in a classification other than one of the skilled trades classifications on work which he/she is able and willing to do, provided the apprentice was previously employed by the company.
-For this purpose he/she will be credited with seniority calculated as if all his/her service with the company had been in the bargaining unit at the location concerned.
-An apprentice who has been so laid off will, whether he/she has been subsequently employed within the bargaining unit or not, be eligible for re-entry into the Apprenticeship Plan when there is an increase in the number of apprentices in his/her trade, provided his/her previous progress had been satisfactory. - (d) An apprentice shall be permitted to resign from the Apprenticeship Plan at any time prior to completing one thousand (1,000) hours.
-After completion of one thousand (1,000) hours, a request for resignation from the Apprenticeship Plan is to be made to the Ford of Canada Unifor Master Skilled Trades Committee for approval. - 14.
-Application of Seniority for Entry to Skilled Trades Upon receipt of a Certificate of Qualification, and with recommendation of the Joint Apprenticeship Committee, the apprentice will receive a certificate from the Committee indicating completion of the Apprenticeship Plan, and the apprentice will be issued a skilled trades entry seniority date by the Human Resources department retroactive to the placement date as an apprentice.
+- (a) If apprenticeship training is interrupted due to layoff for a period equal or greater to the period of time completed by such employee as an apprentice, unless otherwise determined by the Joint Apprenticeship Committee, the apprentice will be removed from the Apprenticeship Plan and be returned to the classification held prior to commencement of apprenticeship and placed in an available opening or displace another employee in a department, if applicable, pursuant to the seniority provisions of the collective agreement. - (b) If it is necessary to reduce the number of apprentices within a specific skilled trade classification, reductions shall be made on the basis of the respective commencement dates of each apprentice and will be undertaken in the reverse order of commencement dates so that the required ratio of apprentices to journeypersons is maintained. - (c) In the event an apprentice is laid off prior to the completion of their training in a trade as a result of a change in requirements for apprentices or because of the application of the ratio of apprentices to journeypersons, they may, having due regard to their seniority, be employed in a classification other than one of the skilled trades classifications on work which they are able and willing to do, provided the apprentice was previously employed by the company.
+For this purpose they will be credited with seniority calculated as if all their service with the company had been in the bargaining unit at the location concerned.
+An apprentice who has been so laid off will, whether they have been subsequently employed within the bargaining unit or not, be eligible for re-entry into the Apprenticeship Plan when there is an increase in the number of apprentices in their trade, provided their previous progress had been satisfactory.

+(d) An apprentice shall be permitted to resign from the Apprenticeship Plan at any time prior to completing one thousand (1,000) hours.
+After completion of one thousand (1,000) hours, a request for resignation from the Apprenticeship Plan is to be made to the Ford of Canada - Unifor Master Skilled Trades Committee for approval.

+14. Application of Seniority for Entry to Skilled Trades

+Upon receipt of a Certificate of Qualification, and with recommendation of the Joint Apprenticeship Committee, the apprentice will receive a certificate from the Committee indicating completion of the Apprenticeship Plan, and the apprentice will be issued a skilled trades entry seniority date by the Human Resources department retroactive to the placement date as an apprentice.